nationalarchives/da-tre-dev-documentation/architecture-decision-records/001-Enhanced-message-structure.md

 ### TDR and TRE interaction

-The TDR to TRE message can be constructed as follows TDR creates a UUID and states who produce it why and the parameters
+The TDR to TRE message can be constructed as follows TDR creates a UUID and states who has produced it  and why with any parameters

 ```JSON
 {